FoxStorm/FoxStorm/README.md

 }
 ````

-Using the presenter in controllers:
+Using the presenter in the controller:

-UsersController.ts
+_UsersController.ts_
 ```typescript
 import { UserPresenter } from '../../presenters/UserPresenter'